 The Center for Prison Education welcomes course proposals from faculty who are interested in teaching in prison.
-To learn more about this opportunity, please contact Dara Young (firstname.lastname@example.org).
+To learn more about this opportunity, please contact Kristen inglis (firstname.lastname@example.org).
 Deadline for course proposals is TBD.
 A proposal need include no more than a brief course description.
 Please submit proposals to email@example.com.

 - FAQ for Faculty

 1) How does the Center support Wesleyan faculty who teach in prison?

 Each professor teaching in prison receives a $5,500 stipend per semester.
 Professors will have access to the logistic support of the CPE Fellow throughout the semester.
 Faculty will also have the opportunity to connect with previous faculty, sit in on classes and discuss course plans and syllabi with the Center’s Academic Planning & Development Manager and members of the Faculty Advisory Committee.
 Professors may choose to have teaching assistants as well.